syednizamudeen/docker-fullstack-dev-env/README.md

 * http://localhost:82 _to view phpinfo()_
 * http://localhost:83 _for Database access via phpmyadmin_
 * http://localhost:8081 _to view nodejs_
 _NOTE:- bash to node container; install & run npm_
+_To use Dockers in Windows PC remove `volumes` from mongo container.
+See more at bottom._
 ## Docker Commands

 ### Run Container